-The following guide assumes your're using a typical LAMP environment, if you're using a different setup (eg. Nginx) or facing a problem, please visit the Installation Guide section.
+The following guide assumes you're using a typical LAMP environment, if you're using a different setup (eg. Nginx) or you're facing a problem, please visit the Installation Guide section.

 1. System Requirements

 Please have a look at System Requirements and ensure your system is ready for Pimcore.